 The easiest example of the reptilian brain response that most of us can relate to is getting cut off in traffic.
 The person who cuts us off is invading our personal space, and we immediately respond with an act of aggression – yelling at the other driver or honking our horn.
 Only after some time are we able to return to our “normal selves” and consciously reassess what had just happened.

-To get a better understanding of how, once our motivational circuits have been activated, we stop thinking about whether we should do something and think only about how best to do it, read the rest of the page.
+Once our motivational circuits have been activated, we stop thinking about whether we should do something and think only about how best to do it.

 As the neuroscientist David Eagleman points out in his book “Incognito”, the human mind is organized so that there are competing and sometimes conflicting areas of the brain, with different goals and agendas, such as emotional and reasoning complexes or areas dealing with short-term and long-term goals, and this model describes fairly accurately what is going on with addictions.
 The short term goal is to give in to the addictive behavior, which conflicts with the long term goals of being happy, productive and experiencing love and companionship while living a life which honors our values.
 This site is dedicated to the understanding of addictive behaviors and to aiding people in overcoming them.